Shadow13X/php-social-network/tutorials/vagrant 101 - part 1.md

 - `config.vm.synced_folder "data", "/vagrant_data"` : set up shared folders between your machine and the VM.

 - `config.vm.provider` : provider specific configs

+You can write you own Vagrantfile from scratch of course.

+## Let's Rock
+The next step is setting up the vm and starting it.

+    vagrant up
+    vagrant ssh
+The first command will setup based on the configurations in the Vagrantfile the virtual machine and start it.
+The second will ssh into the VM an Huuuuray.

+## Provisioning
+One of the best features in Vagrant is provisioning.
+It enables us to setup custom and highly portable virtual machine.
+To understand provisioning let's look at an exemple.
+One of the easiest provisioners in vagrant is the shell provisioner(even inline or with a path).

+      config.vm.provision "shell", inline: "echo hello"
+      config.vm.provision "shell", path: "script.sh"

+In the first example, vagrant will execute the shell command `echo hello`, after setting up our VM at the first time.
+In the second, vagrant will execute script.sh after setting up our VM at the first time.
+This is very helpful especially if we want to build many machine with the same initial setup and configurations.

+## Misc
+Finally, I'd like to bring you attenting to some useful command:

+    vagrant status # to know the status of the vm vagrant halt # to shutdown the vm vagrant suspend # to suspend the vm vagrant resume # to resume a suspended vm vagrant reload # to reboot a vm (load the new Vagrantfile) vagrant plugin # to manage plugins
+    vagrant destroy # to destroy a machine and delete all it's files You can learn more about vagrant from the manuals if you're using a Unix, otherwise from the --help or even from the docs in their website.